Site map Main Index Chapter supplements Copyright

 Consider what happens to a person whose body temperature is dropping.
 As body temperature falls, the heart cells and brain cells slow down.
 If the chill is not severe or long-lasting, the person will recover completely once the body is warmed again.
 However, if the temperature drops too far or if the person stays chilled for a long time, as can happen when a person falls into icy water, cell functioning becomes so slow that the person dies of hypothermia.

 The third step in negative feedback is making the necessary adjustment to slow or stop the deviation before it causes a loss of homeostasis, or to restore the condition to a normal level.
 Many body systems contribute to this process.
 For example, when the body becomes chilled, the person may use muscles and bones to turn on a heater or move to a warmer location.
 The blood vessels in the skin become narrow.
 Both actions would reduce the loss of heat, slowing or stopping the deviation from progressing.
 The muscles may then cause shivering as they contract and relax quickly and repeatedly to produce more heat to warm the body, thus compensating for heat loss and returning the body to a normal internal temperature.
 These and other activities maintain and restore normal body temperature before any cells are significantly affected.
-Homeostasis is maintained and the cells stays alive and well.
+Homeostasis (i.e., continuing good health) is maintained and the cells stays alive and well.

 A similar process that can help maintain homeostasis is positive feedback.
 This process also the same has three steps, except that the third step increases the change being made.
 To remain beneficial, the body provides a mechanism to stop the positive feedback system before it causes excess changes.
 Examples include inflammatory reactions when cells are injured or killed and immune reactions when the body detects foreign substances on or in the body.
 If an inflammatory or immune reaction is not stopped in time, the reaction becomes harmful (e.g., scar formation, allergic reaction).
 Other positive feedback systems that remain beneficial as long as they are stopped in time include blood clotting and impulse conduction by action potentials.
 (Chapters 3, 4 and 6) Harmful outcomes from these when unchecked include blood clots blocking vessels and seizures.
 Still other beneficial positive feedback systems include certain human sexual responses, ovulation, and uterine contractions during childbirth.
 (Chapters 13, 14, and 15)